 What you need to know about e-bike laws

-Ok, there are limits to articles and e-books.
+Okay, there are limits to articles and e-books.
 Every jurisdiction has different rules for e-bikes.
 I couldn’t possibly know about every e-bike law.
-A few things on this subject stand out some only have laws restricting Class II and Class III e-bikes.
+A few things on this subject stand out.
+Some only have laws restricting Class II and Class III e-bikes.
 Class I e-bikes are good to go.
 Mackinac Island is an example that restricts only Class II and Class III e-bikes and allows Class I e-bikes.

 What Class e-bike should I get?

-The difference between Class I and the others is the throttle and maximum powered speed.
-Class I does not have a throttle and is restricted to 20 miles per hour.
+Class I and the others differ in the throttle and maximum powered speed.
+Class I has no throttle and is restricted to 20 miles per hour.
 Class II e-bikes have a throttle.
-Class III the speed increases up to 28 miles per hour.
-If there is a no-e-bike law and you remove the battery, then regardless of the motor, you have removed the “e” and thus you only have a normal unpowered bike.
-This is a really good reason to make sure you can pedal your bike without the electric motor being powered by the battery.
+Class III, the speed increases to 28 miles per hour.
+If there is a no-e-bike law and you remove the battery, regardless of the motor, you have removed the “e,” thus, you only have a standard unpowered bike.
+This is an excellent reason to ensure you can pedal your bike without the electric motor being powered by the battery.

 The ideal e-bike for me

-I got a great e-bike but not one that matches my ultimate wish list.
-I don’t have endless money so I didn’t get my entire wish list.
-Where I am sure you can tell from the above that my ideal e-bike would have a mid-drive motor integrated into the frame with an integrated battery.
+I got a great e-bike, but not one that matches my ultimate wish list.
+I don’t have endless money, so I didn’t get my entire wish list.
+I am sure you can tell from the above that my ideal e-bike would have a mid-drive motor integrated into the frame with an integrated battery.

-My ideal bike would be a relaxed mountain-style e-bike with an internally geared hub (ideally the hub would be an electrically shifted, CVT transmission with a huge range and no actual gears to fail) and carbon belt drive.
-Really I got nearly everything I wanted in an off-the-shelf e-bike but just like everything else in life, there was a little compromise.
+My ideal bike would be a relaxed mountain-style e-bike with an internally geared hub (ideally, the hub would be an electrically shifted CVT transmission with a vast range and no actual gears to fail) and carbon belt drive.
+I got nearly everything I wanted in an off-the-shelf e-bike, but there was a little compromise, just like everything else in life.

 What e-bike did we choose?

-Note, this post contains numerous photos from free stock image suppliers and e-bike companies who gave me permission to include their images in this article.
+Please note that this post contains numerous photos from free stock image suppliers and e-bike companies, who gave me permission to include their images in this article.

 The e-bike we chose is the FLX Comfort 2.0.
 You can find it and other FLX e-bikes at this link.
 FLX E-BIKES